 - 1/4 cup cold water

 - Add dry ingredients and start mixing.
-I recommend using a mixer.
+I recommend using an electric hand mixer.

 - Spoon into a pan and smooth it out.
 For best results use a cupcake pan.